EXPLAINER: What will judge weigh in sentencing Kim Potter?

 Defense attorney Paul Engh said the defense would be seeking a “dispositional departure” from sentencing guidelines.

-Under state statues, a mitigated dispositional departure occurs when guidelines recommend a prison sentence, but a judge allows the sentence to be “stayed” — meaning the defendant doesn’t go to prison.
+Under state statutes, a mitigated dispositional departure occurs when guidelines recommend a prison sentence, but a judge allows the sentence to be “stayed” — meaning the defendant doesn’t go to prison.
 Instead, the defendant is put on probation, home monitoring, or possibly sent to the local jail, said Marsh Halberg, a Minneapolis attorney who is not connected to the case.
 A defendant would be sent to prison to if conditions set by the court are violated.

 In arguing that Potter should remain free on bail until she is sentenced, Engh said: “She is amenable to probation.
 Her remorse and regret for the incident is overwhelming.
 She’s not a danger to the public whatsoever.
 She’s made all her court appearances.”
-Chu was unmoved, and Potter was arrested after the verdicts were read.
+Chu was unmoved, and Potter was taken into custody after the verdicts were read.

 Halberg said the defense has a lot to work with, because Potter has no prior record and is remorseful.
 The defense can also make the argument that as a police officer, Potter’s confinement would likely be harsher than most because of the need to keep her safe.
 The former Minneapolis police officer convicted in George Floyd’s death, Derek Chauvin, has been in solitary confinement for that reason.